-This section steps through two concepts for integration:
+This section steps through available concepts for integration:

 - Control your Camunda 8 process automation by deploying processes, starting process instances, activating jobs, and more using supplemental and community-maintained Zeebe client libraries.